fenago/automation-anywhere-next-level/lab2.md

 So in this lab we will develop a simple bot that will open notepad and type some text.

-So let's go click here on Bots tab.
+So let's go click here on Automation tab.
 In the next section,we will explore more deeper the control room and other tabs too.

 ![](./images/15.png)